Cantera/cantera/doc/sphinx/faq.rst

 **Where can I find examples of how to use Cantera?**

+    Examples of how to use Cantera are available in our online documentation.
+    For Python, visit the :ref:`sec-cython-examples` or the Jupyter Notebook examples on `GitHub <https://github.com/Cantera/cantera-jupyter>`_.
+For
+    Matlab visit the :ref:`sec-matlab-examples`, and for a simple C++ example see :ref:`sec-cxx-simple-example`.

-    Cantera is distributed with many examples for the Python and Matlab interfaces, and a smaller number of examples for the C++ and Fortran interfaces.
+    In addition, Cantera is distributed with many examples for the Python and Matlab interfaces, and a smaller number of examples for the C++ and Fortran interfaces.
 The Matlab, C++, and Fortran examples should be installed in the ``samples`` subdirectory of the Cantera installation